By Attila Zønn

 “Sorry,” Bruno says, “but I said I’d get it.
 I’ll get it.
 What do you want?”

 Gary sits back in the vehicle and shuts the door.
-He stares at the windshield a few seconds then says, “A jumbo, triple-triple, an apple fritter and a raspberry bran muffin.”
+He stares at the windshield for a moment then says, “A jumbo, triple-triple, an apple fritter and a raspberry bran muffin.”

 Bruno smiles and says, “So you like cake for breakfast?”
 Gary, without looking at him says, “That’s what I like.”